tdaylan/pcat/docs/index.rst

     **Model**

-    :param spatdisttype: Type of spatial distribution of sources for each population
+    :param spatdisttype: Type of spatial distribution of elements for each population

     :type spatdisttype: list of str

-    :param fluxdisttype: Type of flux distribution of sources for each population
+    :param fluxdisttype: Type of flux distribution of elements for each population

     :type fluxdisttype: list of str

-    :param spectype: Type of energy spectrum of sources for each population
+    :param spectype: Type of energy spectrum of elements for each population

     :type spectype: list of str